 Painting calipers is relatively simple compared to most other work you could do on your own car.
 To paint the calipers, you have to remove them from the wheel (but leave them attached to the brake lines), cover everything to avoid paint overspray, and then clean the calipers before painting them.
 Removing the calipers from the wheel can typically be done in under half an hour.

 To clean the calipers, you’ll need sandpaper and/or a metal brush and a cleaning solution, like rubbing alcohol, to remove rust and any brake residue.
 These supplies are cheap.
 If you don’t already have a metal wire brush, you can buy one for under $10.
 Sandpaper is also less than $10.
 You can also purchase a caliper cleaner, which costs between $10-$15.
+Instead of special caliper cleaner, you can use brake cleaner which is more readily available and is about half the price.

 When choosing paint, be sure to buy high heat paint, as calipers are exposed to high temperatures during the braking process.
 High heat spray paint is also affordable — you can buy a can for around $10.
 VHT is a popular brand for caliper painting because it withstands especially high temperatures — up to 900 degrees.
 You might also consider buying a basic face mask and protective eyewear to protect yourself from paint fumes while applying the spray paint.